 4. Hip hold

-- You should wrap your arm around her waist.
+- Wrap your arm around their waist.

 5. Face-to-face hold